Victor-36/exited/README.md

-just started here with the new project # exited txt
+just started here with the new project... # exited txt